deepanshs/mrinversion/docs/getting_started.rst

 Generating the kernel
 ---------------------

-Import the :class:`~mrinversion.kernel.NuclearShieldingLineshape` class and generate the kernel as follows,
+Import the :class:`~mrinversion.kernel.nmr.ShieldingPALineshape` class and generate the kernel as follows,

 .. plot::